-Because you understand that a happy and fulfilling relationship is built by two happy and fully functioning individuals, you give each other the necessary space, time and distance to express yourself, to be yourself and to do the things that each and every one of you wants and needs to do.
+Because you understand that a happy, fulfilling and loving relationship is built by two happy and fully functioning individuals, you give each other the necessary space, time and distance to express yourself, to be yourself and to do the things that each and every one of you wants and needs to do.
 You give each other the necessary space and time to replenish, revive and renew yourself.

 “Give your partner space for expressing himself or herself.
 Be present… Giving space to others — and to yourself — is vital.
 Love cannot flourish without it.” ~ Eckhart Tolle